 For-credit EL experiences (unpaid): Under the University’s Inventions Policy and Copyright Policy, in the context of for-credit courses, students are generally the initial owner of the intellectual property created within the experience and students should not be obligated to participate in coursework that requires the assignment of their IP to a third party.
 Some third party experiential learning partners may seek ownership over the IP created in an unpaid for-credit experiential learning experience, but it is important to ensure that students maintain the necessary rights to complete required coursework, publish an academic paper, or defend their thesis.

 Non-credit EL experiences (paid or unpaid): Students participating in non-credit experiential learning experiences are generally acting as an employee or volunteer of the experiential learning partner.
 In such cases, the experiential learning partner will likely seek to retain the IP created through the experience and the employment contract or volunteer agreement will generally contain information to that effect.
-Students should review all contracts and agreements carefully with regard to IP rights to minimizing the potential for disagreements over IP ownership.
+Students should review all contracts and agreements carefully with regard to IP rights to minimize the potential for disagreements over IP ownership.

 Intellectual Property Modules: A series of Intellectual Property Modules for both students and instructors has been created by U of T Digital Learning Innovation (DLI), Office of the Vice-Provost, Innovations in Undergraduate Education (OVPIUE) and U of T Entrepreneurship (UTE).
 These modules cover both Intellectual Property (IP) and Non-Disclosure Agreements (NDAs).